-It’s every dieter’s dream: imagine being able to eat whatever you want most days of the week, limiting your intake for one or two days at a time and still losing weight.
-Believe it or not, intermittent fasting benefits more than just your waistline; crucially, fasting helps to stabilize blood sugar levels, reduce inflammation and keep your heart healthy.
+It’s every dieter’s dream: Imagine being able to eat whatever you want most days of the week, limiting your intake for one or two days at a time, and still losing weight.
+This is what many people experience when they begin practicing intermittent fasting (IMF).

-From fasting for just a few hours each day to skipping meals for two days each week, intermittent fasting (IMF) can be an easy way to simultaneously improve your health and achieve your weight loss goals.
+There are a variety of approaches to intermittent fasting, whether you prefer to fast for a good chunk of hours each day or skip meals for two days each week.
+Let’s look below at how IMF can serve as one way to simultaneously improve your health and achieve your weight loss goals.

 What Is Intermittent Fasting?

 However, intermittent fasting is hardly a new concept.
-It’s been used for centuries during times when food was scarce and it even plays a central role in many major religions.
+It’s been used for centuries during times when food was scarce, and it even plays a central role in many major religions.

 How does it work?
-The extensive research on the concept of intermittent fasting suggests it functions in two different ways to improve various facets of health:
+The extensive research on the concept of IMF suggests it functions in two different ways to improve various facets of health:

 1. Promotes Weight Loss

-IMF results in increased fat burning and fast weight loss by forcing your body to use up fat stores as fuel.
+IMF results in increased fat burning and fast weight loss by forcing your body to use fat stores as fuel.
 When you eat, your body uses glucose (sugar) as its primary source of energy and stores whatever is left over as glycogen in your muscles and liver.

 When you don’t give your body a steady stream of glucose, it begins breaking down the glycogen to use as fuel.
 After the glycogen has been depleted, your body seeks out alternative sources of energy, such as fat cells, which it then breaks down to help power your body.

-This is similar to the ketosis diet (or “keto diet”), in which you deprive your body of carbohydrates and force it to use up stored fat for energy.
+This is similar to the ketosis diet (or “keto diet”), in which you deprive your body of carbohydrates and force it to use stored fat for energy.

 2. Improves Blood Sugar